-Occurrence Focus (SOF, see Partee 1999, Rooth 2004, Beaver et al. 2007, Féry & Ishihara 2005, to appear), which combines elements of association with focus and givenness.
-Only vegetables in (10b) is associated with the focus operator only, and is thus a focus, but it is also given, because it is repeated from (10a).
+There are some interesting complications, though, for which a refinement of the relation between focus and accent is called for.
+One type of complication is the so-called Second Occurrence Focus (Partee 1999, Rooth 2004, Beaver et al. 2004, Féry & Ishihara 2006) which combines elements of association with focus and givenness.
+Only vegetables in (7b) is associated with the focus operator only, and is thus a focus, but it is also given, because it is repeated from (7a).
 The example comes from Partee (1999).

-- (10) a. {Everyone already knew that Mary only eats [vegetables]F}.
-(English) - b.
-If even [Paul]F knew that Mary only eats [vegetables]SOF, then he should have suggested a different restaurant.
+(7) a. {Everyone already knew that Mary only eats [vegetables] $F$ } (English)

+b.
+If even [Paul]F knew that Mary only eats [vegetables]{SOF}, then he should have suggested a different restaurant